ibm-cloud-docs/devsecops/devsecops-automate-changemgmt.md

 3. Built artifacts in the Inventory are [promoted](/docs/devsecops?topic=devsecops-cd-devsecops-inventory) to deployment environments, like staging or pre-production.
 4. Change management automation uses data from the inventory, the evidence locker, and the promotion PR to create the change request deployments, also leaving evidence behind about acceptance tests for example.
 Successfully deployed and tested artifacts are further promoted to production environments, like production.

-Every deployment to every environment and region needs to file a change request to the change management system Git Repos and issue tracking.
+Every deployment to every environment and region needs to file a change request to the Change Management System.
 Change management automation helps you to create these change requests based on all the evidence and information that is collected from the pipelines.

 ## Change the request fields in promotion pull requests
 {: #cd-devsecops-change-fields}